RULES & GUIDELINES

 All entrants must adhere to the following guidelines:

 - Entry is free, and is open to all Australian schools and classes.

-- Entries should consist of an eight-page, A3-sized, portrait-orientation interactive PDF (four pages for the Upper Primary category).
+- Entries should consist of an eight-page, A3-sized, portrait-orientation interactive PDF (NOTE: Only four pages for the Upper Primary category).
 An interactive PDF can include embedded audio and video content.

 - The layout and design of the newspaper should reflect your ideas of what a school newspaper of the future could look like.